zShtain/CharucoCameraCalibration/README.md

 - The radial (k1, k2, k3) and tangential (p1, p2) lens distortion coefficients,
 - The overall reprojection RMS error and number of images participating in the calibration process,
 - The coordinates of the detected corners in each image.

+When closing the calibration window, a log file will be created at the same folder as the application script with all the information printted in the logging textbox.

 ## License